faizeraza/de-cohort-2024/01-docker-terraform-homework.md

 ## Module 1 Homework
-this modile was overdue due to exams and as a beginner it took time to learn and get familiar with docker
+this module was overdue due to exams and as a beginner it took time to learn and get familiar with docker

 ## Question 1.
 Knowing docker tags
   Which tag has the following text? - *Automatically remove the container when it exits* .